revenkogrisha/CapybaraAdventure/README.md

 ## Contributing

-My pleasure to you to contribute to my project!
+* My pleasure to you to contribute to my project!
 Feel free to go
+* If you notice any bug or just have some suggestion, do not hesitate to create an [issue](https://github.com/revenkogrisha/CapybaraAdventure/issues)

 ## License